huggingface/transformers/docs/source/en/model_doc/tvp.md

 ## Overview

-The TVP model was proposed in [Text-Visual Prompting for Efficient 2D Temporal Video Grounding](https://arxiv.org/abs/2209.14156) by Yimeng Zhang, Xin Chen, Jinghan Jia, Sijia Liu, Ke Ding.
-The goal of this model is to incorporate trainable prompts into both visual inputs and textual features to temporal video grounding (TVG) problems, so we need no more compute-heavy 3D visual encoders and still get SOTA accuracy on TVG tasks which predicts the interval of clips which was described by a text sentence within a long untrimmed video.
+The text-visual prompting (TVP) framework was proposed in the paper [Text-Visual Prompting for Efficient 2D Temporal Video Grounding](https://arxiv.org/abs/2303.04995) by Yimeng Zhang, Xin Chen, Jinghan Jia, Sijia Liu, Ke Ding.

-The paper has been accepted to the [CVPR'23](https://cvpr2023.thecvf.com/) conference.
+TVP framework is an effective and efficient framework to train time-efficient 2D TVG models, in which we leverage TVP (text-visual prompting) to improve the utility of sparse 2D visual features without resorting to costly 3D features.
+To the best of our knowledge, it is the first work to expand the application of prompt learning for resolving TVG problems.

 The abstract from the paper is the following: